omgnetwork/omgnetwork.github.io/docs/process-exits.md

 4. The `Plasma Framework` contract releases the funds and the exit bond back to the user.

 ## Priority Queue
-When a user starts an exit, it is placed in a priority queue.
-Every token will have it's own priority queue.
-Thus, when processing exits, you are processing the exits for a particular queue of that token.
+When a user starts an exit, its placed in a priority queue.
+Every token will have its own priority queue.
+Thus, when processing exits, you are processing the exits for the particular queue of that token.

 Exits are placed in the queue based on priority.
 The priority is calculated based on a number of [different factors](https://github.com/omisego/plasma-contracts/blob/master/plasma_framework/contracts/src/framework/utils/ExitPriority.sol).
 Deposit UTXO's also have an elevated priority compared to other UTXO's.
 Therefore, you can only process your exit if the exits before yours have been processed already.